Is it Okay to Give Women More Parental Leave?

 So What Exactly Can You Say About a Terminated Employee?

-The Situation: You have an employee who is struggling to meet performance goals.
+the situation You have an employee who is struggling to meet performance goals.
 After trying to address the deficiencies in his performance, you end up concluding that it just is not a good fit.
 You give the employee a termination notice, deciding that it is preferable to just cut your losses.
-So what exactly can you say to your other employees about The Situation:?…READ MORE
+So what exactly can […]

 Can Employers Obtain Cell Phone GPS Data In Unpaid Overtime Case?

 the situation You operate a company in which employees frequently use personal cell phones for work reasons.
 A group of employees joins together and files a collective action, asserting that you failed to pay them overtime as required under the FLSA.
 You want to get ahold of GPS and location services from their cell phones […]

 Posted on June 15, 2016